 The 1More Tripler Driver are ultra-portable headphones.
 Like most in-ears, they have a small footprint and can easily fit into most pockets.
 They're super easy to carry around on your person even with the slightly bulkier case.

-The 1More Triple Drivers are surprisingly well built.
+The 1More Triple Drivers are surprisingly well built, although not as well-built as the Etymotic ER4XR.
 At first glance, they look like regular in-ears, but upon closer inspection, you notice that the materials used in their build quality feel high-end and durable.
 The audio cable is decently thick, rubberized and coated with a flexible fabric which adds to their durability.
 The earbuds are also metal, so they won't break if you accidentally drop them.
 However, the cables leading to the earbuds are much thinner than the rest of the audio cable which could wear and tear over time.
 The cable is also non-replaceable, unlike some of the other, higher-end, in-ear models.

 The headphones are as stable as most in-ears that do not have any stability tips.
 However, if you can get a good fit, then they won't move much even when running or exercising.
 They're so lightweight that unless you pull them out yourself or the cable gets hooked on something, they will rarely fall out of your ears.